RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 As mentioned, you will almost certainly find yourself lost, stuck, or confused on *something* in this course at some point.
 This is not a defect in your character or intelligence; it's a sign you are being challenged, and you can turn that challenge into real growth by **seeking out help as soon as you need it**.

 Make every effort to get yourself unstuck and resolve your questions on your own first.
 But then:

 * **Attend drop-in hours and ask questions there.** You can use the in-person drop-in hours, the online ones, or both.
 No appointment needed.
 * [Schedule an appointment through Calendly](https://calendly.com/robert-talbert/) if drop-in hours don't work for you.
 * **Work with a classmate** as long as you're staying within bounds on academic honesty above.
 In particular, working in groups on Class Prep is a very good idea and will help keep you from getting stuck at the beginning of a new concept.

+**Math Tutoring Center:** GVSU’s Math Tutoring Center offers both in-person and online drop-in tutoring this semester, starting Wednesday, August 30.
+You can access the most up-to-date information at http://gvsu.edu/tutoring/math/.
+There you will find our current hours, information on how to access online tutoring with Discord Voice and a schedule of when you can find tutors to help with your specific course.
+Bring questions to any center about using technology (calculator or Desmos), on methods and concepts, or on specific problems.
+All Math Center tutoring is FREE, so stop by early and often.

 ## Course Policies